 2. Plan, then Plop

 Before you start adding your copy or images to the email itself, take a minute to consider the different layout possibilities for your email and which you think would work best for this specific content.
-Here are a few layout examples I usually choose from:

 The first layout I turn to is the default Privy autoresponder email template.
 This offers a prime location for a body text, which is great for welcome messages.